iwillig/fixcity/fixcity/README.txt

 BikeRaction aka BuildMeABikeRack aka Fixcity
 ============================================

-This project has been through several names already.
+Thiss project has been through several names already.
 Sorry :)

 If you see "bmabr" in code, it's just an acronym for "Build Me A Bike Rack".
 Don't worry about it.